 7. Writing in a thought or anxiety journal.

-I’m a huge mental health advocate and anxiety / thought journals are a core of the whole ShineSheets store.
+I’m a huge mental health advocate and anxiety / thought journals are the core of ShineSheets store.

 I use them every day myself and they’re also very popular among my readers for a reason – they simply work.

 Many times we exhaust ourselves just because we’re stewing in some made-up beliefs we’ve created in our head.
 It absolutely doesn’t have to be this way.

 Your mindset has the key to either positive or negative feelings and it’s your decision which will overcome your life.

 Read more: Anxiety journals and how they can help you